da-luce/cornell-autobike/README.md

 #### Why Docker?

 - Code is always reproducible and consistent across all environments
-- Docker encapsulates everything needed, including system-level dependencies, apt packages, and other tools, not just Python libraries like virtual environments do
+- Docker encapsulates everything we need, including system-level dependencies, apt packages, and other tools, not just Python libraries like virtual environments do
--

 #### Why ROS?